 Uber / Lyft

 Same, same, but different … A phrase I learned from a guide in Vietnam… That’s what Uber and Lyft are.
-Both are ridesharing apps that get you on-demand car service.
+Two of the best travel apps for ridesharing that get you on-demand car service.
 What is different?
 Uber is available virtually worldwide, while Lyft is still only available in the US and Canada.